State of Mind (Front Line Assembly album)

-State of Mind is the second full-length studio album by electro-industrial artists Front Line Assembly.
-It was originally released in 1987 by Dossier on LP format and CD format later in 1988.
+State of Mind is the second full-length studio album by Canadian electro-industrial artists Front Line Assembly.
+It was released in 1988 by Dossier.
 State of Mind was later released on Cleopatra Records with alternate artwork and a bonus track, "Inside Out".

 Band leader Bill Leeb said about choosing the label Dossier: "We just did it because I liked a lot of the other artists on the label."

 Release

 Cleopatra re-issued State of Mind on vinyl on April 29, 2016.
-This edition has the original 1987 track listing.
+This edition has the original track listing.